Honda, Mazda poised to expand, but face high costs in build-out

-TOKYO Honda Motor Co Ltd (7267.T) and Mazda Motor Corp (7261.T) expect to post vastly higher profits this financial year as they take advantage of export-friendly currency moves, but will face a fresh challenge: high costs of expansion.
+TOKYO Honda Motor Co Ltd (7267.T) and Mazda Motor Corp (7261.T) are both likely to post near-record profits this financial year as they take advantage of export-friendly currency moves, but will face a fresh challenge: high costs of expansion.

-The Japanese carmakers, which on Friday both reported significant profit rises in the final quarter of the last business year, are cranking up the pressure on foreign rivals including South Korea's Hyundai Motor Co (005380.KS), which this week logged a 15 percent drop in profits.
+The Japanese carmakers, due to report quarterly profit figures on Friday, are cranking up the pressure on South Korea's Hyundai Motor Co (005380.KS) and other foreign rivals.

-"We are investing a huge amount, especially in new plants ... the reality is that such costs related to growth are eating into our vehicle volume growth," Honda Executive Vice President Tetsuo Iwamura told reporters.

-The third biggest-selling Japanese automaker plans 700 billion yen of capital spending in the current financial year, up 18 percent from the previous year, and targets annual worldwide car sales of 6 million by end-March 2017 compared with a record 4.01 million in the year ended this March.

-Mazda, which expects the United States, Europe and China to underpin sales growth of 8 percent in this year, will almost double capex to 130 billion yen.

-Honda is focusing on emerging markets and small cars for its growth, and is expanding capacity to thrust into those areas.
+Analysts expect Honda, the third biggest-selling Japanese automaker, to post January-March profits up by over a third, helped by strong sales of its Accord sedan in the United States, its biggest market.

+Net profit for the year ended March is expected to have risen 87 percent to 395.6 billion yen ($4.0 billion), and now Honda wants to grow rapidly, focusing on emerging markets and small cars.

+Chief Executive Takanobu Ito has targeted annual worldwide car sales of 6 million and motorcycle sales of 25 million by end-March 2017, compared with last year's figures of 3.8 million and 15.4 million respectively.

-It is spending 44.6 billion yen to build a new plant in Thailand that will fire up in 2015.
-This year it will add an extra line at a factory in Malaysia, start operations at Yorii in Japan and then open a new works in Mexico in 2014.
+To do so, Honda is expanding capacity.
+It is spending 44.6 billion yen to build a new car plant in Thailand that will fire up in 2015.
+This year it will add an extra line at a factory in Malaysia and start operations at Yorii in Japan, then open a new works in Mexico in 2014.

 These moves have required heavy capital spending and will also mean high start-up costs.
 Koichi Sugimoto, an auto analyst at BNP Paribas in Tokyo, estimated Honda would face an expansion bill of 20-30 billion yen this year alone.